 This beginning is risky since I start with a character who only appears in the book once more.
 I thought it showed Gwen’s conflicted feelings, but many people who read didn’t feel that way.
 I got a lot of negative critique over this chapter and only a few people continued to read.
 But those who did really liked the novel, and I felt like it was the right way to begin the story.

 In September 2016, I started querying only to be met with rejection after rejection.
 I knew something was wrong, and I suspected it had to do with the first chapter.
 I scheduled a meeting with an agent and got some great feedback about ways to fix the opening scene.
 But then I became stagnated.
 I knew I needed to revise but didn’t know how, or even if it was worth it.
 Maybe it wasn’t meant to be.
 But the story just kept calling me back and at the beginning of this year, I finally got the motivation to sit down and fix it.

 I found a new critique partner who gave me positive feedback on the chapter, and I was ready to begin the querying process again.
 This time I got a full request, and I thought, “this is it, it’s finally going to happen”.
-Well, I haven’t heard back yet, and it could still be good news, but I don’t really think it will.
+Well, I haven’t heard back yet, and it could still be good news, but I don’t really think it will (Update: it wasn’t).
 In between getting the request and now, I’ve come to realize that my novel doesn’t really work as it is, and needs to be re-written.

 Why I Decided to Stop Querying

 My critique partner thought I shouldn’t start with Brian but with Gwen meeting Jeff.

 I wasn’t selected to a contest because my query didn’t match my first chapter.